 - Now go to the 'Documents' section of the admin, and you'll see all the files listed.
 The filename has been added as the document title.
-You may wish to edit these to change the title to something more user-friendly, and to add extra data such as an excerpt, categories and tags.
+You may wish to edit files to change the title to something more user-friendly and to add extra data such as an excerpt, categories, and tags.

 Method 3: Drag and drop file upload

-This is similar to Method 2, except that it is for files which aren't in the WordPress Media Library yet:
+This is similar to Method 2, except that it is for files that aren't in the WordPress Media Library yet:

 - Navigate to the Documents → Settings page in the WP admin.

 - You'll see a drag-and-drop file upload area.
 Drag one or more files here, and wait for them to upload.